Yixing clay teapot: Use with tea

 Yixing teapots are intended for puer, black, and oolong teas.
 They can also be used for green or white teas; however, the heat retention characteristics of Yixing makes the brewing process extremely difficult; and in such cases, the water must be heated to no greater than 85 °C, before pouring into the teapot.
 A famous characteristic of Yixing teapots is their ability to absorb trace amounts of brewed tea flavors and minerals into the teapot with each brewing.
 Over time, these accumulate to give each Yixing teapot its own unique interior coating that flavors and colors future brewings.
 It is for this reason that soap is not recommended for cleaning Yixing teapots, but instead, fresh distilled water and air drying.
 Many tea connoisseurs will steep only one type of tea in a particular Yixing teapot, so that future brewings of the same type of tea will be optimally enhanced.
 In contrast, brewing many different types of tea in a Yixing pot is likely to create a coating of mishmashed flavors that muddy the taste of future brewings.

 Some Yixing teapots are smaller than their western counterparts as the tea is often brewed using the gongfu style of brewing: shorter steeping durations with smaller amounts of water and smaller teacups (compared to western-style brewing).
 Traditionally, the tea from the teapot is poured into either a small pitcher, from which it is then poured into a teacup that holds approximately 30 ml or less of liquid, allowing the tea to be quickly and repeatedly ingested before it becomes cooled, or into several teacups for guests.

 Price

-Prices can vary from a couple dozen to thousands of yuan.
+Prices can vary from under 100 to thousands of yuan.
 A pot was auctioned in 2010 for 12.32 million yuan.
 Generally, the price of Yixing teapots is dependent on factors such as age, clay, artist, style and production methods.
 The more expensive pots are shaped by hand using wooden and bamboo tools to manipulate the clay into form, while cheaper Yixing pots are produced by slipcasting.